-NOTE: Graduation rate cohort includes all full-time, first-time degree/certificate-seeking undergraduate students.
-Graduation and transfer-out rates are the Student Right-to-Know rates.
-Only institutions with mission to prepare students to transfer are required to report transfer out.
-Retention rates are measured from the fall of first enrollment to the following fall.
+Figure 12.
+Retention rates of full-time, first-time bachelor's degree seeking students (Fall 2014 cohort)

+NOTE: Retention rates are measured from the fall of first enrollment to the following fall.
+Academic reporting institutions report retention data as of the institution's official fall reporting date or as of October 15, 2014.
+Program reporters determine the cohort with enrollment any time between August 1-October 31, 2014 and retention based on August 1, 2015.
 Four-year institutions report retention rates for students seeking a bachelor's degree.
 For more details, see the Methodological Notes.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2014-15, Graduation Rates component and Spring 2014, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2015, Fall Enrollment component.